Logout

 Stakeholder Engagement

-Walmart engages with stakeholders—including workers in supply chains, rightsholders representatives, and civil society organizations—to get feedback, perspectives, and insights that help us better understand our salient issues and approaches to addressing them.
+Walmart engages with stakeholders—including workers in supply chains and civil society organizations—to get feedback, perspectives, and insights that help us more holistically address salient issues.
+Examples include:

-Walmart and the Walmart Foundation support studies and analyses that aim to improve understanding of the nature and prevalence of human rights issues in supply chains from workers' point of view.
-Examples include funding IJM to conduct a study on migrant labor in Thai seafood industry; an IOM study on migrant labor in Thailand and Malaysia; and a Wilson Center study on wages, working conditions, and recruitment in North America.
-Additionally, grantees participating in the Walmart.org Market Access program generated insights into the experiences of smallholders in Central America, India, and Mexico, which Walmart.org collected and published.
+• Walmart and the Walmart Foundation have supported studies and analyses that aim to improve understanding of the nature and prevalence of human rights issues in supply chains from the workers' point of view, including a study on migrant labor in Thai seafood industry; an IOM study on migrant labor in Thailand and Malaysia; and a Wilson Center study on wages, working conditions, and recruitment in North America.

-We have engaged in forums for the sharing of best practices and spurring collective action to help advance human rights in supply chains, including the Bali Process: Government and Business Forum and the Global Forum for Responsible Recruitment.
+• Walmart has engaged in forums for the sharing of best practices and spurring action to help advance human rights in supply chains, including the Bali Process Government and Business Forum and the Global Forum for Responsible Recruitment.

-Additionally, Walmart and the Walmart Foundation have engaged with civil society organizations and rightsholder representatives on human rights issues, including:
+• Walmart and the Walmart Foundation have engaged with civil society organizations on human rights topics, including: Avina Americas, CIERTO, Equitable Food Initiative, International Justice Mission (IJM), Issara Institute, Polaris, and Stronger Together.

 Strategies for Addressing Our Salient Issues